 Palaeontology has specialised divisions- vertebrate palaeontology, invertebrate palaeontology, palaeobotany and palynology.
 Vertebrate palaeontology deals with the study of fossils of vertebrates.
 Invertebrate palaeontology deals with the study of invertebrate fossils such as molluscs, echinoderms, annelids and arthropods.
 Palaeobotany is the study of fossils of algae, plants and fungi.
-Palynology deals with the study of both living and fossil organisms.
+Palynology deals with the study of pollen grains and spores.

 Palaeontology can be understood further under the following headings.